kubermatic/docs/content/kubermatic/master/upgrading/2.14_to_2.15/_index.en.md

 To prevent insecure misconfigurations, the default credentials for Grafana and Minio have been removed.
 They must be set explicitly when installing the charts.
-Additionally, the base64 encoding for Grafana credentials has been removed, so the plaintext values are put into the Helm `values.yaml`.
+Additionally, the base64 encoding for Grafana credentials has been removed, so the plain text values are put into the Helm `values.yaml`.

 When upgrading the charts, make sure your `values.yaml` contains at least these keys: